blaylockbk/SynopticPy/docs/notes.md

 The default DataFrame is in long format; one row for each unique observation

+## Timezone
+Requesting a `obtimezone='local'` still returns column of dataframe in UTC time.
+This is because Polars datetime type is timezone aware, so you can't have multiple timezones in the same column.

+If you need all data in their local timezone, then use `df.partition_by('stid')`

 ## Elevation and Position units

 - Station elevation has units of _feet_.